Andrew Forrest: Other philanthropic interests

 As of September 2007, Forrest had injected A$90 million into his children's charity.
 Philanthropic activity has included gifts to his alma mater, Hale School; participation in the St Vincent de Paul Society CEO sleepouts; and a gift from the proceeds of the sale of 5000 tonnes of iron ore to the Chinese earthquake relief effort.
 In October 2013 it was announced that Forrest was to donate A$65 million towards higher education in Western Australia.
 At the time the sum was believed to be the highest philanthropic donation in Australia, with most going toward funding scholarships.

 The Minderoo Foundation, Forrest's private foundation, was renamed as the Minderoo Group is to be expanded to include higher education contributions.
 The foundation has given A$270 million through the foundation since 2001.
 In 2014, Andrew and Nicola Forrest pledged A$65 million over ten years through the Minderoo Foundation, establishing the Forrest Research Foundation to offer scholarships to students pursuing a PhD at a Western Australian university.
 In 2017 Forrest donated A$400 million to medical research and social causes, and in 2019 donated a further A$655 million to expand the existing work of the Minderoo Foundation in areas including cancer research, early childhood development, ocean health, and eliminating modern slavery, the largest ever living donation by any Australian philanthropist.

 Personal life

-Forrest is a Christian and is married with four children: Grace, Sophia, Matilda and Sydney.
+In 1991, Forrest married Nicola Maurice who grew up on a farm in central western New South Wales; the family raised sheep and cattle and grew wheat.
+They have four children, including Sophia.
+In July 2023, after 31 years of marriage, Andrew and Nicola announced their separation.

 Forrest purchased the 58.2 m superyacht Pangaea in 2018.
 Built by US shipyard Halter Marine in 1999, the yacht is registered in Montego Bay, Jamaica.
 Forrest turned the yacht into an ocean research vessel for the Minderoo Foundation, with multiple laboratories and specialist research equipment installed since its purchase.

 In December 2015, Forrest purchased the heritage-listed Tukurua mansion in Cottesloe for $16 million.
 The Forrest family housed refugees at the home for a period of time after the purchase.
 A restoration and development of additional buildings was completed in 2019.
 In 2022, Forrest purchased the nearby heritage-listed Le Fanu House.